Chapter 1 Reuniting with Ex-Husband on a Stormy Night

 Sophia changed Emily’s diaper and dressed her in a light pink dress before carrying her downstairs.

-Michael pouted, "But what's with that little girl?
-And Mommy didn't want us before.
-She's a bad woman!"
+Michael pouted.
+“But who is that little girl?
+And Mommy didn’t want us before—she’s a bad woman!”

-Emily, thinking they were playing with her, grabbed William's finger and placed her small hand on his.
+Their hands brushed over the bottle and Sophia quickly pulled hers away.
+Thinking they were playing with her, Emily grabbed William’s finger and wrapped her tiny hand around his.

 William's gaze shifted between Sophia and Emily, noting how Emily's lively eyes were just like her mother's.